 Problems and challenges are nothing new, especially not in business.
-You need to be agile enough to deal with change and find solutions to adapt.
+You must be agile enough to deal with change and find solutions to adapt.

 To help you stay flexible, don’t lose focus on your core values.
-These common values brought you all together and were the reason for starting the business.
+These shared values brought you together and were the reason for starting the business.

-Also, stay open-minded; be optimistic; remain calm; plan ahead, and work on your skill set.
+Also, stay open-minded, optimistic, calm, plan, and work on your skill set.
 Moreover, a good support network can help – you can join many Facebook groups.

 Not everyone is super organized.
 Some of us need some help.
-Nevertheless, being organized is key to success.
-You can use apps to remind you of your tasks, such as Trello.
+Nevertheless, being organized is critical to success.
+You can use apps such as Trello to remind you of your tasks.

 If you scale your business to a certain point, you might want to consider hiring a personal virtual assistant to help you.

 Being an entrepreneur involves networking.
-But also having good interpersonal skills is important.
-Therefore, you need a positive outlook, controlling your emotions while still having empathy with others.
+But also having good interpersonal skills is essential.
+It would help to have a positive outlook and control emotions while empathizing.

-The first rule for success – don’t start a company that is going to fail.
-Instead, consider your ideas carefully; talk about these ideas, and take advice.
+The first rule for success is not to start a company that will fail.
+Instead, consider your ideas carefully, talk about these ideas, and take advice.

 Of all your ideas, one might stand out and be worth exploring.
 You can look at the competition or which industries are doing well.
-For instance, since the start of the Covid-19 pandemic the eCommerce business has been blooming.
+For instance, the eCommerce business has been blooming since the start of the Covid-19 pandemic.

-This trend is not going to reverse − rather, it is set to grow exponentially.
-As such, you might want to go into Amazon FBA trading, where you can make millions with a very small number of workers.
+This trend will not reverse − instead, it is set to grow exponentially.
+You might want to go into Amazon FBA trading, where you can make millions with few workers.

 The last thing you want is to be the Pepsi of the world trying to get market share from Coke.
-Therefore, brainstorm to gain some great ideas and get started.
+Brainstorm to gain some great ideas and get started.

 It’s great to have an idea you can use to provide a product or a service.
 However, who is going to buy your goods?
 You must know your target audience or the market you want the product or service to supply.

 Your business is doomed if no one buys your product or uses your service.
-Therefore, get a good idea of your potential clients.
+Get a good idea of your potential clients.
 Develop personas before grouping them and understanding their needs.